IQSS/dataverse-puppet/README.md

 Before you begin
 ----------------

+* unzip must be installed on the OS.
 * Apply a first-time update of each of the host's package repository using 'apt-get update' or 'yum update'.
 * Maybe take a look at the [examples](example) if you are unfamiliar with puppet or need some suggestions.